Spritetm/hadbadge2019_fpgasoc/README.md

 the flash of the badge over USB.
 (Used to upload new config without JTAG.)

-- blink contains a trivial blinker project, useful to make sure your setup works. soc contains the actual SoC that is the main load.
+- blink contains a trivial blinker project, useful to make sure your setup works.

+- soc contains the actual SoC that is the main FPGA load.

 The soc folder at this point is a bit of a mess: it contains most of the 'base' Verilog code, as well as code for simulation of parts using Icarus, or the entirety using Verilator.
 Apart